hashicorp/design-system/website/docs/components/table/partials/code/how-to-use.md

 #### Using a container with `overflow: auto` and a sub-container with `width: max-content`

-If you want to specify the column width of some of the columns, and leave some others adapt automtically to their content, but at the same time avoid the wrapping of the content within the cells, you have to introduce a second wrapping element around the table, that has its `width` set to ` max-content`.
+If you want to specify the column width of some of the columns and leave some others adapt automatically to their content, but at the same time avoid the wrapping of the content within the cells, you have to introduce a second wrapping element around the table, that has its `width` set to ` max-content`.

 In this case the table layout is still set to `auto` (default).
 If instead you want to set it to `fixed` (using the `@isFixedLayout` argument) you will have to specify the width for **every** column or the table will explode horizontally.